neo-project/global-blockchain-compliance-hub/_posts/Japan/1111-11-01-japan-registry-requirements.md

 * This can be performed at a registry office/homukyoku/法務局.
 Registration fees vary by jurisdiction, but a good estimate is 150,000 JPY for KK, and 60,000 JPY for GK.
 * Once this process is completed, it is possible to obtain a registry certificate and company’s seal certificate, which are required to open a corporate bank account or signing contracts in the company name.
 6. Tax and social insurance procedures
-* After establishing a branch office or corporation in Japan, tax notification must be submitted to tax authorities within a prescribed period after establishment
+* After establishing a branch office or corporation in Japan, tax notification must be submitted to tax authorities within a prescribed period after establishment.

-(stopped here due to a need to fix formatting errors and add footnotes and various sublevel bullet points for the current section)
+* All firms located in Japan are obliged to enroll their employees in the following categories of insurance.
+This is collectively referred to as social insurance/shakai hoken/社会保険.
+ * Worker's accident compensation insurance
+ * Unemployment insurance
+ * Health insurance and nursing care insurance
+ * Employee's pension insurance

+ **Non-profit companies**

+ An English-language outline of Japan’s NPO law can be found [here](http://www.gdrc.org/ngo/jp-npolaw.html).
+Recent amendments to that law are described [here](http://www.gdrc.org/ngo/jp-npo-law.html).
+Non-profit organizations, known in Japanese as NPO法人 or 非営利団体 are significantly more complex than for-profit companies in the legal requirements for their operation.
+Any NPO facilitating the trade of/trading in virtual currency would be legally required to pay corporation tax.